Tiffany S Hemming (Chairman)

 BVMS MSc PhD MBA DACVPM (epidemiology) CertWEL MIHM MRCVS RAVC

 Tiffany worked in mixed practice before completing a thesis MSc and a PhD in epidemiology at the University of Guelph.
 She joined the Territorial Army as a Veterinary Officer before transferring to the Regular Army in 2000.
 Following roles in Germany, Washington DC and England she commanded a medical squadron with whom she was deployed to Afghanistan.
 She has also deployed to Kosovo and Bosnia-Herzegovina.
-She is currently a Lieutenant-Colonel working in Whitehall and was elected AWF Chairman in 2011.
+She is currently a Lieutenant-Colonel and was elected AWF Chairman in 2011.